protonemedia/laravel-splade-docs/customization.md

 php artisan vendor:publish --provider="ProtoneMedia\Splade\ServiceProvider" --tag="views"
 ```

 Now the templates are available in the `/resources/views/vendor/splade` folder.
+Only the styled templates are published.
+The strictly functional components (those without any markup or styling) will not be published, as there's nothing to customize.

 ## Laravel Configuration File (config/splade.php)